-Looking at LTV by first purchase shows you which SKUs hold the most value to your customers: not only products they reorder; products that lead to other products.
+Looking at LTV by first purchase shows you which SKUs provide value in the short term (customer journey) and long term (customer experience).
+Not only products they reorder; products that lead to other products.

 Those same SKUs are likewise the key to increasing your (1) LTV percentage and (2) monetary returns.

-This information is an absolute treasure trove of insights.
+This information is an absolute treasure trove of actionable insights.
 Among the opportunities it reveals …

 Lastly, if you’re running discounts or seasonal events, you’ll need to know how much money the customers acquired through those offers generate — initially and over time: